 - Domestic Main Cabin awards during award sales: Some of these offer above-average value.
 However, these tend to coincide with revenue fare sales.
 For the typical Delta traveler, this is what I'd target.

-- Business class within East and Southeast Asia: I'm seeing Tokyo to Singapore for 45,000 SkyMiles one-way.
+- Business class within East and Southeast Asia: I'm often seeing Tokyo to Singapore for 40,000 SkyMiles one-way.

 - Business class between East Asia and South Asia/Middle East: You can find these for 70,000 SkyMiles.
 Not bad for 7+ hours in Korean Air business class.

-- Business class between East Asia and Australia: This is a deal starting at just 75,000 SkyMiles.
+- Business class between East Asia and Australia: This can be a deal starting at just 65,000 SkyMiles.

-Unfortunately, you have to depart regions outside the U.S. to take advantage of the best SkyMiles awards.
+Unfortunately, you have to fly between regions outside the U.S. to take advantage of the best SkyMiles awards.

 Delta rewards loyal flyers through its Medallion program.
 If you fly enough with Delta to earn any of the four tiers, you'll enjoy various benefits on Delta flights.
 While the perks can be great, it takes a lot to earn Delta Medallion status.
 In 2023, Delta increased the Medallion status requirements, making it even more difficult to reach the upper tiers.
 You can find some shortcuts, though, which we'll cover, along with all the benefits Medallion status can provide.